 New orders for US-made capital goods rose 1.9 percent from a month earlier in June of 2022, the most since January and the fourth consecutive monthly increase.
 Figures beat market forecasts for a 0.5 percent decrease in a sign that business spending plans remain strong so far despite higher interest rates and inflation.
 Excluding transportation, new orders went up 0.3 percent and excluding defense, new orders increased 0.4 percent.
 Transportation equipment, up three consecutive months, led the increase, $4.5 billion or 5.1 percent to $92.7 billion.
 Orders for non-defense capital goods excluding aircraft, a proxy for investment in equipment, rose 0.5 percent, the same as in May. source: U.S. Census Bureau

 Durable Goods Orders in the United States averaged 0.34 percent from 1992 until 2022, reaching an all time high of 26.20 percent in July of 2014 and a record low of -21.90 percent in August of 2014.
 This page provides the latest reported value for - United States Durable Goods Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Durable Goods Orders - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Durable Goods Orders in the United States is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Durable Goods Orders in the United States to stand at 0.20 in 12 months time.
-In the long-term, the United States Durable Goods Orders is projected to trend around 0.30 percent in 2020, according to our econometric models.
+Durable Goods Orders in the United States is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Durable Goods Orders is projected to trend around 0.80 percent in 2023 and 0.30 percent in 2024, according to our econometric models.